parapluu/encore/README.md

 You need at least version `7.6.3`.

 - If you have an older version of `ghc` installed with `homebrew`: get rid of it by saying `brew uninstall haskell-platform; brew uninstall ghc`.
 - If you have an older version of `ghc` installed downloaded from the haskell webpage: you need to remove it.
 Here is a discussion thread on how to do that: http://www.haskell.org/pipermail/haskell-cafe/2011-March/090170.html Warning: we did not test this, and even if we did: every computer is configured differently.
 In the future: please use homebrew for every installation where a formula is available.
-It allows you to also uninstall stuff easily.
+It allows you to uninstall stuff easily once you don't need it any more.

 Then install the newest version, saying `brew update; brew install haskell-platform`.